 - Rohingya Muslims in India – Migrants, Infiltrators or Criminals?

-In spite of commencing the space programme eight years before India’s Indian Space Research Organization (ISRO), SUPARCO is considered to be decades behind India in terms of both the technology and mission success.
+In spite of commencing the space program eight years before India’s Indian Space Research Organization (ISRO), SUPARCO is considered to be decades behind India in terms of both the technology and mission success.
 The Indian space agency, ISRO recently, broke the world record by sending 104 satellites and has already launched missions to Moon and Mars, while SUPARCO has almost become redundant.

 What Happened to SUPARCO – Subcontinent’s Oldest Space Agency?